 This is a story about one of my very first teachers, Janet Daijogo.
 She’s the one who taught me how to tie my shoes and how to read my first book.
-I’m just one of hundreds of kids who’ve passed through her kindergarten classroom in the fifty-five years she’s taught.
+I’m just one of hundreds of kids who’ve passed through her kindergarten classroom in the more than fifty years she’s taught.

 Park Elementary School in Hayward is a cheerful place.
 The halls are dotted with murals of tiny green handprints and scribbled-on schoolwork, and the principal makes her rounds through the halls helping kids tie their shoes.

 A gaggle of middle school girls are running around a soccer field in East Oakland.
 The scene is a blur of ponytails and mismatched cleats.
 Some of the girls wear a yellow chalky sunscreen in stripes across their face.
 It’s called thanaka, a powdered root that’s popular in Burma.

 The Book Report is a series where we talk to local authors about the books they love.
 Today we hear about Katherine Dunn's Geek Love from Charlie Jane Anders, a writer living in San Francisco.
 Anders is the editor-in-chief of io9.com and runs the Writers with Drinks series.
 She's also the author of the novel All the Birds in the Sky.

 The Point Reyes Light, a weekly newspaper in West Marin, is known for a lot of things.
 It won a Pulitzer Prize, it’s done muckraking reporting on a local cult, and riled up residents with its change in ownership.
 But these days, one of its most popular features is a police log that transforms people’s worries into something close to literature.

 An excerpt from The Point Reyes Light Sheriff's Calls: An oak tree was reportedly dying, its debris crumbling into the roadway